Henry Rylah

-Henry Alan Zachariah Rylah is an English professional footballer who plays as a midfielder for club Charlton Athletic.
+Henry Alan Zachariah Rylah (born 18 November 2005) is an English professional footballer who plays as a midfielder for National League club Solihull Moors on loan from club Charlton Athletic.

 Career

+Charlton Athletic

 Coming through the youth system of Charlton Athletic, Rylah made his professional debut for the club as a 16–year–old, coming off the bench in the 81st minute of a 2–1 EFL Trophy victory at home against Brighton & Hove Albion U21 on 2 November 2022.

 Rylah made his second appearance for the club on 22 November 2022, again coming off the bench, in a EFL Trophy Second Round 3–2 defeat away at Plymouth Argyle.
 On 5 May 2023, Rylah signed a new three-year professional contract with the club.

 On 22 September 2025, Rylah signed a new contract with the club, extending his existing deal until the summer of 2027, with a club option of an additional year.

+Derry City (loan)

+On 29 January 2026, Rylah joined League of Ireland Premier Division club Derry City on loan until December 2026.

+On 31 January 2026, Rylah made his debut for Derry City, coming on in the 88th minute of a 1–0 victory over Shamrock Rovers in the 2026 President of Ireland's Cup at Tallaght Stadium.

+He scored the first goal of his senior career on 13 March 2026, in a 2–1 defeat at home to Shelbourne at the Ryan McBride Brandywell Stadium.

+On 16 June 2026, Rylah was recalled from his loan by Charlton Athletic.

+Solihull Moors (loan)

+On 8 August 2026, Rylah joined National League club Solihull Moors on a two-month loan.